pivotal/docs-tap/tap-gui/accessing-tap-gui.hbs.md

     kubectl get svc -n tap-gui
     ```

-1. Access Tanzu Application Platform GUI by using the external IP address with the default port of 7000.
+1. Access Tanzu Developer Portal by using the external IP address with the default port of 7000.
 It has the following form:

     ```text